olcf/hands-on-with-frontier/challenges/Python_QLSA/README.md

 #### 2. Generate the HHL circuit
 * Code: [`circuit_HHL.py`](circuit_HHL.py)

 Generate the HHL circuit using the following function call.
-First we call the `HHL` class using a simulator backend, followed by the circuit construction call.
+First, we call the `HHL` class using a simulator backend, followed by the circuit construction call.
 ```
 from qiskit_aer import AerSimulator
 backend = AerSimulator(method='statevector')